What to bring?

 Everyone will be able to view their round table program (both the sessions presented and participated in) in the Participant Area during the conference.
 You will also find information on whether you were selected as a moderator for some presentations.
 The programs are based on the preferences submitted by the participants and created using an algorithm aiming to maximize listeners’ “happiness” but also adding some variety and breaks.

 Follow-up discussion: 10 minutes

-- a PC equipped with the latest version of PowerPoint and Acrobat Reader
+- a Windows-based PC equipped with the latest version of PowerPoint and Acrobat Reader

 - a Mac equipped with the latest versions of PowerPoint, Adobe Acrobat, and Keynote

-You will be asked to put your presentation on either the PC or the Mac during the registration procedure on Sunday evening or Monday morning (30 minutes before your session at the latest), and test it for compatibility.
+If you choose to use one of the conference computers, you will be asked to put your presentation on either the PC or the Mac during the registration procedure on Sunday evening or Monday morning (30 minutes before your session at the latest), and test it for compatibility.
+Remeber to bring your presentation on an USB memory stick.
 If you anticipate compatibility problems, please feel free to send us any appropriate test slides.
 The native resolution of the video projector is 1900 x 1200, corresponding to an aspect ratio 16:10.
 Slides with aspect ratio 16:9 and 4:3 can be used.
 VGA and HDMI inputs are available.

 Alternatively you can use your own computer for projection.
-If you decide to use your own computer make sure to bring also an appropriate adapter to connect it to the projector (HDMI or VGA).
+If you decide to use your own computer make sure to bring also an appropriate adapter to connect it to the projector (HDMI or VGA cables will be available).